The Camden archaeological site (44CE3) is located on the south side of

 collection is unusable but that researchers should be aware of the problems.

-The overwhelming majority of artifacts found in the Camden assemblage consist of Indian-made
+The overwhelming majority of artifacts found in the Camden assemblage consist of Native-made

 ceramics (n=7,747).
-Most of the ceramics are grit-tempered Potomac Creek wares (plain and cord-marked,
+Most of the ceramics are grit- or sand-tempered Potomac Creek wares (plain and cord-marked,

 also recovered.
 Other clay or ceramic artifacts include a spoon or ladle, miniature "cups,"

 and several amorphous fragments that MacCord believed represent waste material from

 European ceramics were, not surprisingly, few in number at Camden.
 Most notable was a